Total Revenue Growth With Buyback Amplification And Heavy SGA

 Required Observations

-Revenue Per Share Growth
+Revenue Growth (CAGR)

-SGA expenses as a share of revenue.
+Selling, general and administrative expenses take up a large share of revenue.

 Share Repurchase Yield